CESNET/fedoralink/docs/usage.rst

    # without calling Elasticsearch first
    root = FedoraObject.objects.via(ELASTICSEARCH).get(pk='')

-In this example we suppose that the root object is a dc:object and that there is a ``doc_type`` called ``dcobjects`` within Elasticsearch index.

 Note: Django's ``using`` and ``via`` are similar concepts: ``using`` selects a database on which an operation should be performed, ``via`` switches the implementation of the search if applicable.

-Note: If you use typed approach (see :ref:`typed-access`), doc_type mapping is created automatically for you, documents are automatically indexed and the ``via`` statement is added automatically on the model's manager.

 Test case:
     :file:`fedoralink.tests.test_pk_via_elasticsearch`